1972 Nickel Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 This made the 1972 nickel one of the first coins minted after the United States completely severed its last link to the gold standard, marking the beginning of the modern fiat currency era.

-The coin appeared at a critical juncture as the United States entered what would later be known as the “Great Inflation” period.
-Inflation, which had measured just 3.4% in 1972, would skyrocket to 12.2% by 1974.
-This dramatic acceleration resulted from three major shocks: rising food prices, surging energy costs, and the dismantling of Nixon’s wage-price control program.
+The coin appeared as the United States entered the “Great Inflation” period.
+Inflation, which measured just 3.4% in 1972, would skyrocket to 12.2% by 1974, driven by rising food prices, surging energy costs, and the dismantling of Nixon’s wage-price control program.

 Also Read: Top 60+ Most Valuable Buffalo Nickels Worth Money